camunda/camunda/CONTRIBUTING.md

 6. If you think you finished the issue please prepare the branch for reviewing.
    Please consider our [pull requests and code reviews](https://github.com/camunda/zeebe/wiki/Pull-Requests-and-Code-Reviews) guide, before requesting a review.
-In general the commits should be squashed into meaningful commits with a helpful message.
+In general, the commits should be squashed into meaningful commits with a helpful message.
 This means cleanup/fix etc commits should be squashed into the related commit.
 If you made refactorings it would be best if they are split up into another commit.
 Rule of thumb is